WojtekKamilowski/CI_PP2_WOTM/README.md

 [Back to Table Of Contents](#table-of-contents)

-3. Find recipes from different sources that matches my taste and/or cooking skills.
+3. As a first time user I want to find recipes from different sources that matches my taste and/or cooking skills.

 | Feature | Action  | Expected Result | Actual Result |
 | ------- | ------- | --------------- | ------------- |